Cost of Emulating a Small Quantum Annealing Problem in the Circuit-Model: Introduction

 In contrast to the circuit-model paradigm, the simulation of a time-varying Hamiltonian is the native operation for analog quantum computers, assuming the Hamiltonian to be simulated can be captured by the hardware-native Hamiltonian.
 This makes programming specifications simpler and can lead to much faster run-times \cite{somma2012quantum,Kapit_2021,R_nnow_2014}.

-In order to demonstrate the challenges of simulating the dynamics of the time-dependent Schr\"odinger equation on a circuit-model system, this work considers a quantum simulation of quantum annealing~\cite{qa_second_paper,Farhi_2001,Farhi_2000} on four qubits.
+In order to demonstrate the challenges of simulating the dynamics of the time-dependent Schr\"odinger equation on a circuit-model system, this work considers a quantum simulation of quantum annealing~\cite{Farhi_2001,qa_second_paper,Farhi_2000} on four qubits.
 The task is to simulate the dynamics accurately enough to reproduce the state at the end of the evolution, which in the long-time limit is a non-trivial superposition of ground states of an Ising model \cite{Ising_1,Ising_2}.
-We focus on the second order Trotter-Suzuki formula and the Magnus expansion to implement our discretization, which has been shown to exhibit better than expected performance for low-energy Hamiltonian simulation than the general error bounds suggest \cite{Changhao2021,Changhao2022,Kovalsky2023}.
+We focus on the second order Trotter-Suzuki formula and the Magnus expansion to implement our discretization.
+While other simulation algorithms exhibit better asymptotic complexity in terms of their general error bounds\cite{Low_2017,Low_2019,low2019hamiltoniansimulationinteractionpicture, Berry_2020, An2021timedependent}, product formulas have low overhead, making them suitable for hardware with limited resources, and have been shown to exhibit better than expected performance compared to what the general error bounds suggests~\cite{Average-Case,Blanes_1999,_ahino_lu_2021}, including for low-energy Hamiltonian simulation \cite{Changhao2021,Changhao2022,Kovalsky2023}.

 We consider two scenarios: (1) in order to assess the overhead associated with discretization only, we assume a closed system circuit-model device, where the only source of error is the approximation associated with discretization; (2) in order to assess whether faithful simulation can be performed in the presence of decoherence in spite of the discretization overhead, we assume physical open system models for the circuit-model device.
 For the latter, we provide a comparison against open system analog quantum annealing, where the overhead of discretization is absent.
 The lower overhead associated with the analog computation reduces the detrimental effects of noise, allowing for more accurate simulation over a longer range of simulation times.

 Our results indicate significant run-time overheads for the discretization approach and a lack of resilience to open system effects even for this simple problem, indicating that circuit-model computers in the NISQ era \cite{Preskill_2018} will face significant challenges to simulating time-dependent Hamiltonian evolution when compared to an analog quantum computer.
 These findings are corroborated via simulations of open-quantum systems and commercial quantum computing hardware from IBM.
 Furthermore, in the early fault-tolerance era, these simple problems may provide useful benchmarks to assess the performance of devices with a small number of logical qubits.